b04505009/STM32F303RE-Development-on-Mac/README.md

 Run -> Edit Configurations... -> OCD {Project name} ->Board config file
 ![Image of board config](https://github.com/b04505009/STM32F303RE-Development-on-Mac/blob/master/CLion%20board%20config.png)

-Those config file will be found in /usr/local/Cellar/open-ocd/0.10.0/share/openocd/scripts/board/.
+Those config file will be found in /usr/local/Cellar/open-ocd/0.10.0/share/openocd/scripts/board/

-We are using STM32F303RE, so we may choose st_nucleo_f3.cfg or stm32f3discovery.cfg.
+We are using STM32F303RE, so we can choose st_nucleo_f3.cfg or stm32f3discovery.cfg

-However, if you choose stm32f3discovery.cfg, there may be some errors.
+However, if you choose stm32f3discovery.cfg, there might be some errors.

 To fix it (imformation from [here](http://www.openstm32.org/forumthread562)), you can find stlink-v2.cfg in /usr/local/Cellar/open-ocd/0.10.0/share/openocd/scripts/interface/.
 Find this line: